How much can our health behaviours affect blood pressure?

 - Was similar to the typical American diet but richer in fruit and vegetables.

-Importantly, the food was planned so that people didn’t gain or lose weight, and the sodium level was the same in all three groups.
+The food was planned so that people didn’t gain or lose weight, and the sodium level was the same in all three groups.

 After just 14 days, blood pressure was significantly reduced in people eating the DASH food.
 (The fruit and vegetable group improved, but not quite as much.)